rxue/java8-harjoitus/oca_ocp/src/main/java/ruixue/practice/ocpkasi/core_java/sql/README.md

 #### Closing `Connection` Objects
 > An application calls the method `Connection.close()` to indicate that it has finished using a connection.
 All Statement objects created from a given Connection object will be closed when the close method for the Connection object is called.<sup> JDBC 4.2 Specification > 9.6.4.1 Connection.close</sup>

-Based on the specification, it is enough to initialize only the `Connection` in the *try-with-resource*
+Based on the specification, it is enough to initialize only the `Connection` in the *try-with-resource* in practice

 ### `Statement` retrieved from `Connection`